Blue lettuce: It can be eaten as a wild lettuce, either raw or cooked.

 Wild parsnip: The roots can be eaten raw or cooked.

-Wild onion: The leaves can be eaten before the flowers appear; after the flowers bloom, the bulbs can also be eaten.
+Wild onion (pictured top): The leaves can be eaten before the flowers appear; after the flowers bloom, the bulbs can also be eaten.
 The underground bulbs can be cooked or eaten raw.

 Clover: Both red and white clover can be eaten.
 Reds should be soaked and boiled for 5 to 10 minutes.
 Whites should be eaten before the flowers appear.